Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Notation and Terminology

 \section{Notation and Terminology}

-To set the stage, we introduce notation that is used throughout this monograph.
+To set the stage, we introduce the notation that is used throughout this monograph.
 Unless otherwise stated, capital letters indicate random variables, with lower-case letters indicating their instances.
 For random vectors, the same applies, but the letters are in bold.
 We consider the training examples to lie in a set~$\mathcal{Z}$, referred to as the \emph{instance space}.
 In the context of supervised learning, the instance space is a product between a \emph{feature space}~$\mathcal{X}$ and a \emph{label space}~$\mathcal{Y}$, so that~$\mathcal{Z}=\mathcal{X}\times \mathcal{Y}$.
-At its disposal, the learning algorithm has a \emph{training set}~$\traindata = (Z_1,\dots,Z_n) \in \dataspace^n$, consisting of~$n$ training examples.
-Usually, we assume that the training examples are independent and identically distributed (\iid),\footnote{This assumption is classical in statistical learning theory, although we will cover recent results which allow to relax and even remove it (see \cref{chap:probability,chap:alternative-settings}).} with each training example being drawn from a data distribution~$\datadistro$ on~$\dataspace$.
+At its disposal, the learning algorithm has a \emph{training set}~$\traindata = (Z_1,\dots,Z_n) \in \dataspace^n$, consisting of~$n$ training examples.\footnote{Despite conventionally being called a ‘‘set,'' $\traindata$ is a vector: its elements are ordered, and elements are allowed to be repeated.} Usually, we assume that the training examples are independent and identically distributed (\iid),\footnote{This assumption is classical in statistical learning theory.
+Nevertheless, we will cover recent results that allow one to relax and even remove it (see \cref{chap:probability,chap:alternative-settings}).} with each training example being drawn from a data distribution~$\datadistro$ on~$\dataspace$.
 We denote the distribution of~$\traindata$, as well as other product distributions, as~$P_{\traindata}=P_Z^n$.
 Throughout, we will use the shorthand~$[n]=\{1,\dots,n\}$ to refer to the indices of the training samples.